 MOTIONrehab Intensive Outpatient & Residential* Neurological Rehabilitation Centre at Asquith House, Morley, Leeds.

 The new concept offers patients specialist one to one hands-on therapy from experienced and highly skilled clinicians.
-Uniquely, MOTIONrehab clients also spend time training with the robotic and virtual reality devices individually and in groups.
+Uniquely, MOTIONrehab clients also spend time training with the robotic, sensor based and virtual reality devices individually and in groups.
 This allows patients to practice high repetitions of movements which is critical to neuro-plasticity and the optimisation of outcomes.

 The human brain is amazing!
 It is a highly organised and extremely skilled ͚computer͛ that manages and controls all aspects of human movement and behaviour.
 Scientists and clinicians have known for years that certain parts of the brain are dedicated to certain functions.
 This is especially true when it comes to movement and activities.
 We also know that the more you repeat or practice a movement the bigger the area of the brain dedicated to that movement becomes…Practise makes perfect!

 This ability to learn and re-shape the brain and nervous system is called Neuro-plasticity.
 For re-learning to take place movements need to be repeated and practiced just as you would expect when learning to play a musical instrument or a new sport.
 This re-shaping and forming new connections in the brain happens throughout our lifetime.
 After injury or illness to the nervous system there is a window of opportunity where the brain reorganises itself at a rapid rate to compensate for the damaged areas.
 It is commonly believed this is in the first 2 years or so, after this time the brain continues to make new connections, only at a slower rate.